-- Home learning activities will be set home on a Friday, to be completed and brought back to school by the following Wednesday please. - Our P.E. slots will be on Tuesdays and Wednesdays for this half term.
-As you are probably aware, we have now re-established the routine of the children coming to school wearing their normal school uniform on P.E. days and then changing for their P.E. sessions as required, during the school day.
-Ideally, P.E. kits should be left in school all week from Monday morning please, as the children may need them for lessons, clubs and ad-hoc sporting activities at different points during the week.
+- Home learning activities will continue to be sent home on a Friday, to be completed and returned by the following Wednesday please.
+The task sheet(s) will be sent home inside the children's reading book zippy wallets. - Our P.E. days will be on Tuesdays and Thursdays for the next half term.
+However, please make sure that your child has their P.E. kit in school all week from Monday morning, as the children may need them for lessons, clubs and ad-hoc sporting activities at different points during the week.
+P.E. kits will be sent home every half term.

-- Please send me an email if your child has a verruca and cannot do P.E. barefooted or if your child is unable to take part in P.E. for a medical reason.
+- Please send a written note in if your child has a verruca and cannot do P.E. barefooted or if your child is unable to take part in P.E. for a medical reason.
 For safety reasons, no watches or jewellery should be worn during P.E. lessons.
 If your child wears earrings and it is not possible for them to be removed for P.E., please let me know. - 'Show and Tell' sessions will continue, to allow the children time to share any exciting news or items with the class.
-These sessions will happen on Friday afternoons, on a group by group basis.
-Please refer to the 'Show and Tell Rota' that I emailed to Year 1 families on Tuesday 9th March for further details.
-You can also find this rota on the Year 1 VLE. - Regular reading and phonics rehearsal is essential, daily if possible, in order to continue building your child's fluency and confidence.
+As before, these sessions will happen on Friday afternoons, on a group by group basis.
+Please refer to the 'Show and Tell Rota', which will be emailed out separately, for further details. - Regular reading and phonics rehearsal is essential, daily if possible, in order to continue building your child's fluency and confidence.
 It is vital that the children are given frequent opportunities to practise applying their phonics skills so that they can develop efficient decoding strategies.
 In addition to the school's reading scheme books, please encourage your child to read their own fiction and non-fiction books, magazines, comics and library books.
 Please also continue to write comments in your child's reading record book each time they read to you, to build up a record of how they are progressing with their reading at home.